Apartment Fees: Beyond the Rent

 Can I be charged a pet fee?

 If you’re lucky enough to find a pet-friendly apartment that accepts you and your furry friend, be aware that there’s usually an extra monthly charge for the privilege of cohabitating with a four-legged roommate.
-Apartment pet fees (a.k.a. pet rent) are non-refundable fees and tend to be around $10 per month per pet.
+Apartment pet fees (a.k.a. pet rent) are non-refundable fees and can be as low as $10 or as high as $100 per month per pet.

 What is a pet deposit?
 How much is a pet deposit?